 - Remain aware of displacement as growth and development occurs - retaining small businesses is important (particular concern for the ethnic businesses in Overlake Village); and

 - Need to accommodate families and seniors (housing units, services, and amenities).

 Once you've read the draft, please let us know if you think we are on the right track by answering this short 5-minute questionnaire.

 Please note that registration is required to complete this survey.
 Please sign in or create an account, if needed.

-Events & Activities have been scheduled for Overlake topics - Get Involved today!
+Events & Activities for Overlake topics - Get Involved today!

 Planning Commission materials that introduce and provide additional information on each of these updates: